creativewave/to-cubic/README.md

   npm i @cdoublev/to-cubic
 ```

-`@cdoublev/to-cubic` supports the current NodeJS version as target, meaning that it should probably be transpiled when used in an application, to support its own targets.
+`@cdoublev/to-cubic` is built with the current NodeJS version as target, meaning that it should probably be transpiled in order to be used in your application using its own targets.

 ## Usage